 An introduction to the study of human biology, including elements of anatomy, histology, and physiology.
 Two hours of lectures and one laboratory session per week.
+This course cannot be applied toward a major or minor in biology.

 106. Human Anatomy and Physiology